syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 {% endtabs %}

 ### CellHovered Command and its Parameter
-When the cell is hovered, the `CellHoveredCommand` binds to the command which you defined in your ViewModel.
-Additionally, we have the option to utilize the `CellHoveredCommandParameter` for passing data to the Command upon its execution.
+The command will be invoked when the mouse pointer hovers over a cell in the SfDataGrid.
+The instance of `DataGridCellHoveredEventArgs` will be passed as the default value of the command's parameter.
+It can be customized by setting the `CellHoveredCommandParameter` property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}